Songdo

-Songdo International Business District (Songdo IBD) is a smart city built on 1500 acre of reclaimed land along Incheon's waterfront, 30 km southwest of Seoul, South Korea.
+Songdo (Korean: 송도), officially known as Songdo International Business District (Songdo IBD), is a smart city built on 1500 acre of reclaimed land along Incheon's waterfront, 30 km southwest of Seoul, South Korea.
 It is connected to Incheon International Airport by a 12.3 km reinforced concrete highway bridge called Incheon Bridge.
 Along with Yeongjong and Cheongna, it is part of the Incheon Free Economic Zone.

-The Songdo International Business District will feature the Northeast Asia Trade Tower, G-tower, and the Incheon Tower.
-Schools, hospitals, apartments, office buildings and cultural amenities are to be built in the district.
-Homages of architectural hallmarks, including New York City's Central Park and Venice's waterways, will also be incorporated.
-This 10-year development project is estimated to cost in excess of $40 billion, making it one of the most expensive development projects ever undertaken.

-With 106 buildings and 22 million square ft. of LEED-certified space, the green building certification by the United States Green Building Council, Songdo IBD makes up about 40% of all LEED-certified space in South Korea.
+The Songdo smart city features amenities across the district.
+Homages to international architectural hallmarks, such as New York City's Central Park and Venice's waterways, are planned to be incorporated.
+Many of the existing buildings were constructed as LEED-certified space, the green building certification of the United States Green Building Council.

-As of 2020, the population of Songdo exceeds 167,346 people.

-Ownership and design

-Gale International holds a majority stake of 61%, Posco holds 30%, and the remaining 9% is owned by Morgan Stanley Real Estate.
-The plan was designed by the New York office of Kohn Pedersen Fox (KPF).
-Infrastructure development, labor, and funding are also being provided by the city of Incheon.
+Songdo is a community of 167,000 residents located within one of three Free Economic Zones in Incheon.
+The project has been approximately 86% completed.
+Aside from residential areas, the location is also home to a Global Campus, Pharma Hub, Startup Center, and international organizations such as the Green Climate Fund.
+Construction started in 2003 and is expected to finish in 2030.

 Development

-Built on 1500 acre of land reclaimed from the Yellow Sea off Incheon, about 35 mi from the South's capital Seoul, Songdo district is the largest private real estate development in history.
+Built on 1500 acre of land reclaimed from the Yellow Sea off Incheon, about 35 mi from the South's capital Seoul, Songdo district was one the largest private real estate developments in history.
 By its completion date in 2015, the district was planned to contain 80,000 apartments, 50000000 sqft of office space, and 10000000 sqft of retail space.
 The 65-floor Northeast Asia Trade Tower became South Korea's tallest building.
 Computers have been built into the houses, streets, and offices as part of a wide area network.

 The Songdo IBD was part of former President Lee Myung-bak's effort to promote green and low-carbon growth as an avenue for future development after 60 years of reliance on export-oriented manufacturing.
 The nation launched a $38 billion economic stimulus package in January 2009, with over 80% of the total earmarked for green investment.
 The Framework Act for Low Carbon Green Growth, passed by Korea's National Assembly in 2010, increased this to $83.6 billion spanning five years.
 Under this initiative, the Songdo IBD is being developed as a sustainable city with more than 40% of its area reserved for green space, including the park of 100 acre, 16 mi of bicycling lanes, numerous charging stations for electric vehicles and a waste collection system that eliminates the need for trash trucks.
 Also, it is the first district in Korea to have all of its major buildings on par or beyond LEED's requirements.